 The Panthers have also gained attention for several players whose statistics ranked them nationally among all other Division III schools.
-Middlebury has boasted a Division III national champion rebounder (Caroline O'Leary in 1990-91), as well as a national scoring leader and a first-team Kodak All-American Sladja Kovijanic following the 1992-93 season.
+Middlebury has boasted a Division III national champion rebounder (Caroline O'Leary in 1990-91), as well as a national scoring leader and first-team Kodak All-American Sladja Kovijanic following the 1992-93 season.
 Kovijanic was inducted into the Middlebury Athletic Hall of Fame in November 2015.

 For the basketball player looking for a challenging academic experience combined with a top-notch program, Middlebury is an excellent choice.
 At the conclusion of the 2014-15 season, the Panthers were recognized by the WBCA on the Division III Academic Top 25 Team Honor Roll with the nation's 16th-best grade point average of 3.507.